cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Two maps are equal if they have the same set of pairs regardless of their order; pairs are equal if both the key and value are equal.

-Tagged values are equal if both the tag and the value are equal.
+Tagged values are equal if both the tag number and the enclosed item are equal.
 Simple values are equal if they simply have the same value.
 Nothing else is equal in the generic data model, a simple value 2 is not equivalent to an integer 2 and an array is never equivalent to a map.